meonkeys/mesos-doc-test/Mesos-ready-to-go-AMI.md

 The most recent version of the "ready to go" AMI (which is updated regularly, so check back often) is: <b>ami-b87383d1</b>

+<b>WARNING:</b> While this feature is in Alpha, this AMI has the public ssh keys of some Mesos developers in the .ssh/authorized_keys file for now which would be a security vulnerability if you use these AMIs and don't want those folks to have access to ssh into your instances!
+You can always remove these entries after you book the instance, and even re-bundle the AMI if you plan on reusing this functionality.

 ## Prerequisite: Have a functional EC2 account

 Here are some high level instructions for getting started with Amazon EC2: